York Region Transit: Vehicles and fleet rosters

-YRT has 123 Viva bus rapid transit vehicles, 406 YRT buses, and 97 Mobility Plus vehicles.
+YRT has 123 Viva bus rapid transit vehicles, 406 York Region Transit buses, and 97 Mobility Plus vehicles.
 The initial fleet consisted of buses from previous York Region operators, but has since been expanded with YRT-bought vehicles.

 Fleet colours

 YRT's first fleet (2001–2006) was painted with a white base with blue and gold stripes.
-During the early years many buses still had their pre-2000 colours from the previous operators with "YRT" painted on the front and sides.
-The livery was changed On 2007 to a white and several tones of blue.
+During the agency's early years, many buses still sported the pre-2000 colours of their previous operators, with "YRT" painted on the front and sides.
+The livery was changed in 2007 to white and several tones of blue.
 Only the Viva fleet is all-blue, but one Orion I YRT (#2028) was painted all-blue for a colour demo.
-During the transition to the second colour theme some buses were all white with the old "YRT" label remaining.
+During the transition to the second colour theme, some buses were all white with the old "YRT" label remaining.

 Transit enforcement

-Fare Inspectors and Special Constables patrol the entire YRT transit system for the safety and security of passengers and to ensure compliance with the proof-of-payment system used on Viva buses.
+Fare inspectors and special constables patrol the entire YRT transit system for the safety and security of passengers and to ensure compliance with the proof-of-payment system used on Viva buses.
 They do random spot checks on board Viva buses to ensure the proper use of tickets, transfers and Presto cards.
 There is a time limit to be riding while paying one fare, and passengers without valid fares (even those whose two-hour travel window expires while on board a vehicle) are subject to a warning, fine, or a criminal charge.